f9ki3/stardew-villagers/README.md

 This API is created using Fast API it is a python library for creating Application Programming Interface.
 The goal of this API is to provide data related to Villagers in Stardew Valley Game.
 You can requests:

-1. Bachelors Data
+1. bachelors Data
-2. Bachelorettes Data
+2. bachelorettes Data
-3. None Marriage Candidate Data
+3. none_marriage_candidates Data
-4. Non-giftable NPCs Data
+4. non_giftable_npcs Data

 ## Getting Started